MahesKanoko999/xEmotes/README.md

 # 📜 LICENSE & DISCLAIMER

-## Aligned with Rockstar Games' [acquisition](https://www.rockstargames.com/newswire/article/8971o8789584a4/roleplay-community-update?utm_source=twitter&utm_medium=o_social&utm_campaign=rockstar_announcement_cfxre-20230811) of Cfxre and FiveM, RPEmotes will abstain from including copyrighted material and animations tailored for child characters, as outlined in bulletpoint 4 of the [November 2023 community pulse](https://forum.cfx.re/t/community-pulse-november-2023/5185781).
+## Aligned with Rockstar Games' [acquisition](https://www.rockstargames.com/newswire/article/8971o8789584a4/roleplay-community-update?utm_source=twitter&utm_medium=o_social&utm_campaign=rockstar_announcement_cfxre-20230811) of Cfxre and FiveM, xEmotes will abstain from including copyrighted material and animations tailored for child characters, as outlined in bulletpoint 4 of the [November 2023 community pulse](https://forum.cfx.re/t/community-pulse-november-2023/5185781).

 This repository was created by **TayMcKenzieNZ** for strict usage with the Grand Theft Auto 5 unofficial multiplayer platform 'FiveM', and is under the GNU General Public License v3.0 license.

-All custom props and animations were provided to RPEmotes **by the community** with **express permission** and must **not** be extracted from [RpEmotes](https://github.com/TayMcKenzieNZ/rpemotes), reuploaded to any websites, forums or discord servers without permission **and** credits given.
+All custom props and animations were provided to xEmotes **by the community** with **express permission** and must **not** be extracted from [xEmotes](https://github.com/MahesKanoko999/xEmotes), reuploaded to any websites, forums or discord servers without permission **and** credits given.

-If you want to modify RPEmotes ***(does not apply if you want to use it for personal purposes)*** you are free to do so, however the RPEmotes Project Team will **not** assist you with this.
-All **unofficial** copies and modifications of RPEmotes void any support.
+If you want to modify xEmotes ***(does not apply if you want to use it for personal purposes)*** you are free to do so, however the xEmotes Project Team will **not** assist you with this.
+All **unofficial** copies and modifications of xEmotes void any support.

-Pull requests are actively reviewed and discussed with TayMcKenzieNZ and the RPEmotes Project Team, and will be accepted so long as they do not contain animation / prop files *(we need permission before adding them)* breaking changes or suspicious and / or malicious code.
+Pull requests are actively reviewed and discussed with TayMcKenzieNZ and the xEmotes Project Team, and will be accepted so long as they do not contain animation / prop files *(we need permission before adding them)* breaking changes or suspicious and / or malicious code.

 We also do not accept any copyrighted material.
 This includes but is not limited to McDonald's, Subway, Sony Playstation, Microsoft Xbox, etc.